msg-systems/holmes-extractor/README.md

 Holmes can handle any level of complexity within search phrases, but the more complex a structure, the less likely it becomes that a document sentence will match it.
-If it is really necessary to match complex relationships with search phrases rather than with [topic matching](#topic-matching), such complex relationships are typically better extracted by splitting the search phrase up, e.g.
+If it is really necessary to match such complex relationships with search phrases rather than with [topic matching](#topic-matching), they are typically better extracted by splitting the search phrase up, e.g.

 ***A fierce dog*** (English)
 ***A scared cat*** (English)